Axwabo/ScpProximityChat/README.md

 Reference the `ScpProximityChat.Core.dll` file from the [releases page](https://github.com/Axwabo/ScpProximityChat/releases)

+It's encouraged to download the `xml` documentation to help clarify what things do.

 ## Methods

 To define custom conditions that must be met to use SCP Proximity Chat, use the `ProximityChatState.Conditions` list.